aysha-rafa/User-Management-System/README.md

 Database Name: user_management

+This project is developed in Symfony3.
 In this project, the admin can add users, delete users, create groups, delete groups and add/remove users from group.

 I have also added the json format return for the tasks.